karthik235689/AI-Ml-in-HealthCare/README.md

 COVID-19 is five times as lethal as the flu, causing considerable morbidity and mortality.
 COVID-19 pulmonary infection, like other pneumonias, causes inflammation and fluid in the lungs.
 COVID-19 appears on chest radiographs to be highly similar to other viral and bacterial pneumonias, making diagnosis difficult.
 Our Deeplearning models for detecting and localising COVID-19 might aid clinicians in making an accurate and timely diagnosis.
 As a result, patients may be able to receive the appropriate medication before the virus's most serious effects manifest.

 ## Installtion of the Project procedure.
-1.HARDWARE: Basic Computer to work with deep learning models and GPU'S (optional but our code can also utilize GPU for faster training and testing).
+* HARDWARE: Basic Computer to work with deep learning models and GPU'S (optional but our code can also utilize GPU for faster training and testing).
-2.Python : Latest Current Stable version of python.
+* Python : Latest Current Stable version of python.
-3.Python packages are detailed separately in requirements.
+* Python packages are detailed separately in requirements.
-4.MySql
+* MySql